-There are at least three ways an author can mess things up for herself and her readers when it comes to word choice.
+There are at least half a dozen ways an author can mess things up for herself and her readers when it comes to word choice.
 They are: using words that are wrong for

 - The story, usually in narrative;

 - The reader, in either one.